Służewiec: Village and suburb

-In 1925, the Society of Horse Breeding Promotion in Poland bought an area of 1.5 km^{2} (0.58 square miles), on which they began the construction of the Służewiec Racecourse, which was finished in 1939.
-Upon its opening, it became the largest and the most advanced horse racing venue in Europe.
-During the Second World War, the race track was captured by the invading German forces in the siege of Warsaw.
+Between 1925 and 1939, the Służewiec Racecourse was built at 266 Puławska Street, located to the southeast of the village.
+Upon its opening, it became the largest and most modern horse racing venue in Europe, with its main circuit measuring 2,300 m.
+It began hosting the Great Warsaw Race, the most prestigious horse race in Poland.
+In 1938, the municipal tram network was extended towards the Służewiec Racecourse with tracks built alongside Puławska Street, ending with a turning loop at the current intersection of Dolina Służewiecka and Rzymowskiego Streets.
+The race track is currently located within the boundaries of North Ursynów.

+On 8 September 1939, the area was captured by the German Army, during the siege of Warsaw in the Second World War.
+On 12 September, a group of soldiers from the 360th Infantry Regiment of the Polish Armed Forces, led by lieutenant colonel Jakub Chmura, together with two tank companies, attacked German positions in the nearby Okęcie.
+As part of the offensive, a portion of the soldiers, commanded by Czesław Chamerski, and supported by half of a tank battalion, captured the Służewiec Racecourse with light German resistance.
+From there, it headed towards the Fort VI "Okęcie", being pushed back by heavy fire from fortified German soldiers, eventually retreating at 11:00 am.
+The Polish side suffered around 80 dead and wounded soldiers, which was around of its 45% forces.
 While under the occupation, the race track served as an airstrip for the fighter aircraft of the German Air Force.
 In July 1944, between 600 and 800 German soldiers were stationed there.
 On 1 August 1944, on the first day of the Warsaw Uprising, Polish resistance participants from the Karpaty Battalion of the Baszta Regiment, carried out an unsuccessful attack on the airstrip, suffering heavy casualties.
-Later that day, in retaliation, the German forces organized an execution at the racecourse, killing captured partisans, and a group of civilians, rounded up in the nearby Służew.
-The racetrack is located at 266 Puławska Street, within the modern boundaries of North Ursynów.

-On 27 September 1938, Służew and Służewiec were incorporated into the city of Warsaw, becoming part of the Mokotów district.
-The neighbourhood was completely destroyed in 1944 by the German officers, during the Second World War, as part of the destruction of Warsaw.
-The only surviving historical structure is a small Catholic shrine located at the Bokserska Street.
+Later that day, in retaliation, the German forces organised an execution at the racecourse, killing captured partisans and a group of civilians, rounded up in the nearby Służew.
+Służewiec was completely destroyed in 1944 by the German officers, as part of the planned destruction of Warsaw.
+The only surviving historical structure is a small Roman Catholic shrine located at the Bokserska Street.